Finding a job after incarceration has long been a challenge. Having a felony on your record carries a huge stigma when you are seeking employment.

 Federal Student Aid grants

 Sometimes, starting a business requires training or additional education.
-To make education more obtainable and affordable, the federal government offers grants and student aid.
-The Federal Supplemental Educational Opportunity Grant, or FSEOG, is a federal grant for undergraduate students who exhibit “exceptional” financial need.
-Awards range from $400 to $4,000.
-You can’t use the money to start a business, but you can get the training needed to successfully operate one.
+To make this more obtainable and affordable, the federal government offers grants and student aid.
+The Federal Supplemental Educational Opportunity Grant is a federal grant for undergraduate students who exhibit “exceptional” financial need.
+Awards range from $100 to $4,000.
+You can’t use the money to start a business, but you can get the training needed to operate one successfully.

 The Small Business Administration (SBA) offers programs, such as free training and loans, designed to help entrepreneurs get their businesses up and running.
 Depending on your situation, some or all of the programs may be right for you.